"Two Dogmas of Consequentialism" (see "sabrumtwodogmas.docx" below)

 alternatives can be considered without begging the question either way.

-"Whose Problem is Non-Identity?" co-authored with Rivka Weinberg, Journal of Moral Philosophy, forthcoming.
+"Whose Problem is Non-Identity?" co-authored with Rivka Weinberg, Journal of Moral Philosophy, published online April, 2014.

 In this essay we argue for a fundamental reframing of the non-identity problem.
 Central to the problem, as currently framed, is an account of wrongdoing upon which x cannot be wronged by z if x has first-personally benefitted from z’s action.
 This account is incorporated into non-identity treatments of appeals to rights: Parfit argues that agents will retroactively consent to actions that first-personally benefit them, hence that such actions do not violate their rights.
 We demonstrate, however, that on standard non-teleological accounts of rights an agent is wronged whenever her second-personal claims are violated, and is wronged regardless of whether the actions in question result in first-personal benefit.
 Using as our central example Scanlon’s moral theory, we demonstrate that non-identity does not pose a fundamental problem for such theories once they are properly understood as providing an account of wronging another that does not require first-personal harm.

-"Deontology," draft of entry in the International Encyclopedia of Ethics (see 'deontologyfin' in attachments below), forthcoming 2013.
+"Deontology," draft of entry in the International Encyclopedia of Ethics (see 'deontologyfin' in attachments below), 2013.

 Beyond Consequentialism (Oxford: Oxford University Press, 2009)